-- (a) We implement the optimization of energy conservation for our scrubbers are our single biggest user of electricity.
+- (a) We continue to improve on the optimisation of energy conservation for our scrubbers, which are our single biggest user of electricity.
 It is important that our scrubbers operate in the most efficient manner.
-We achieve this through our scrubber overhaul and replacement programme. - (b) We are also exploring the use of energy conservation Performance Enhancement Lighting Management System (PELMS), allowing lighting levels to be automatically managed based on motion detection.
+We achieve this through our scrubber overhaul and replacement programme. - (b) We also continue to explore the use of energy conservation Performance Enhancement Lighting Management System, allowing lighting levels to be automatically managed based on motion detection. - (c) We continue to enhance the energy conservation initiative by using energy savings lightings at our offices. - (d) We continue to implement and expand renewable power in our energy mix.
+In both our Taiwan plant and Singapore Plant, we installed solar photovoltaic systems on the roof of the plant to generate electricity and achieve an average monthly power generation of up to 935,661 kWh; and we accumulatively generated approximately 2,277,595 KW of green power since 2018.

-- (c) We continue to enhance the energy conservation initiative and replace using energy savings LED tubes at our office. - (d) We implemented renewable power in our energy mix.
-In our Taiwan plant, we installed solar photovoltaic systems on the roof of the plant to generate electricity and achieve an average monthly power generation of up to 30,000KWp, and the company accumulative used 1,341,934 KW of green power since 2018. - (e) We implemented the energy conservation transformation of the chiller system, office air conditioning system, dust-collecting and exhaust system and lighting system, including the adoption of frequency conversion technology, the installation of flow monitoring & control system and the replacement of energy-saving lamps and lightings, and have achieved considerable results.
-The company has saved more than 100,000 KWh of electricity every month since the implementation of the project.
+(e) We continue to improve our energy conservation transformation of the chiller system, office air conditioning system, dust-collecting and exhaust system and lighting system, including the adoption of frequency conversion technology, the installation of flow monitoring and control system and the replacement of energy-saving lightings.
+To that end, we achieved considerable good results.
+Consequently, we have continued to save more than 935,661 kWh of electricity using solar energy every year since the implementation of these projects.

-8.3.3.
-ENVIRONMENT PERFORMANCE DATA
+8.3.3 ENVIRONMENT PERFORMANCE DATA